lt-columbo/pisces_tools/gateway_update_1.0.2/README.md

 # Updates Helium Gateway to version 1.0.2

-### Still being tested, be prepared to revert using script shown below (update.sh).
-Understand how to use that script before running this script.
+### Understand how to use that script before running this script.

 ### To update your miner via ssh